United Way highlighting usefulness of 211

 The 211 program is free and confidential and can be accessed by phone, computer or an app.
 A toll-free call to 211 connects the caller to a nearby community resource specialist who can put the caller in touch with local organizations that provide critical services.

 United Way of the Midlands operates 211 in Nebraska, providing localized information on resources, programs and agencies throughout the region.
-The 211 program is the most comprehensive source of information about local resources and services in Nebraska.
-Residents can access 211 by calling 211 directly, by texting your zip code to 898211, through the internet at www.ne211.org or through the “211 Nebraska/SW Iowa” phone app.
+Residents can access 211 by calling 211 directly, by texting their zip code to 898211, through the internet at www.ne211.org" target="_blank">www.ne211.org or through the “211 Nebraska/SW Iowa” phone app.

 The 211 program is also a powerful tool for service providers, nurses, teachers and anyone else who works with community members.